Kicksecure/security-misc/README.md

 * The MSR kernel module is blacklisted to prevent CPU MSRs from being abused to write to arbitrary memory.

+* Vsyscalls are disabled as they are obsolete, are at fixed addresses and are a target for ROP.

+* Page allocator freelist randomization is enabled.

 Improve Entropy Collection